 Events and conferences are a great time to network, showcase your product/service and learn from the best in the industry.
 However, choosing the best marketing events to attend can get a bit tricky.
 From the line-up of keynote speakers to the panel discussions held, there are a number of factors you need to consider before you head out to one.
 Read on for our hand-picked compilation of the top digital marketing events in Bangalore that you need to attend to enlighten your team and grow your business.

 Digital Leadership Summit in Mumbai, Bengaluru & Chennai is a CXO event which brings together Business Leaders and CMOs to discuss how to drive business results through digital marketing and share innovation across Video, Vernacular Content, Voice, Artificial Intelligence and Virtual Reality.
 The business leaders and attendees would be from across sectors, including FMCG, BFSI, Real Estate, Entertainment, Education and Internet Businesses.
-The last Digital Leadership Summit is in Bengaluru was in February 2019.
-The one prior to this was on 15th Nov 2018 in Mumbai.
-The first edition of the Digital Leadership Summit was held in Chennai in 2016.
+The last Digital Leadership Summit is in Mumbai in Jan 2020 and the next Digital Leadership Summit is on 27th Mar, 2020 in Bengaluru.

 Brand Summit & Hot Brands is a regular event by Paul Writer and they do this across Bengaluru, Mumbai & Delhi.
 Paul Writer is known for its marketing through research, peer learning, and sharing best practices.
 The Brand Summit is conceptualized as a power-packed day of masterclasses, discussions, sharing, and learning along with celebrating the achievements of the Hottest Brands in the respective cities.
 The impressive line-up of jury members includes industry experts and marketing professionals from various renowned organizations of the nation.
 The keynote speakers include Ravi Desai – Director of Mass and Brand Marketing – Amazon India, Burhanuddin Pithawala – VP Growth and Conversions – OYO and Vivek Sunder – Chief Operating Officer – Swiggy, to name a few.